PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - GloryholeSecrets only searches by their video title, and their title is very structured and limited.
 Best to just search for girl's first name only e.g. "GloryholeSecrets - Rachele"

 ## Change Log/Updates
+- 2019-02-04 11:30AM CST - Moved posterAlreadyExists() function into PAsearchSites, deleted all other copies of that function throughout the code and pointed all references to it to PAsearchSites.posterAlreadyExists()
+- 2019-02-04 10:00AM CST - Added actor count Genres to all sites that have manual Genres
+- 2019-02-04 8:00AM CST - Changed Joymii search to include photo results, as most (all?) photo sets on that site also have an accompanying video, and some releases were only listed in the search results as photo sets
+- 2019-02-03 3:45PM CST - Merged Greg Lansky sites (Blacked/Tushy/Vixen/*Raw) into networkStrike3.py
 - 2019-02-01 8:30AM CST - LegalPorno bugfix, they added forum links amid their Actor lists
 - 2019-01-31 11:00AM CST - Joymii bugfixes, set delposibl's actorDBfinder() function to automatically search any actor passed into PAactors that doesn't have a photo, and to search AFTER being processed by PAactors name replacements
 - 2019-01-30 11:00AM CST - Added Release Date scoring anywhere I could easily (I'll get the rest as I continue to convert all the search results to common format), removed the useless variable lowerResultTitle and searchAll across the board